Predicting the Steelers’ 2022 53-man roster: Post-Preseason Week 2

 Changes: None

 Analysis: If there is a player whose roster spot isn’t guaranteed, it’s Boykin.
 At this point, I like Boykin’s ability to play special teams, giving him the nudge over the others.
-Anthony Miller could have made a case for himself, but his IR designation ended that before it began.
+Throw in Boykin’s nice performance vs. the Detroit Lions, and I like his chances.
 Steven Sims also could make a play here, but I don’t see it happening.

 Tight End (3)